Transportation Terms - A

 A

-brake which is operated by air.
-The air brake is operated by use of air
+braking system which is operated by compressed air.
+The air brake system is

-steel springs.
-Compressed air is supplied by the same engine driven air
+or rider.
+Compressed air is supplied by the air

 Airspring System

-pressure When the container and plunger attempt to squeeze together, air
+contain air under pressure When the cylinder and plunger are compressed, air

 Air Tank